-Andrew Goldsmith is a professor of law and executive director of the Centre for Transnational Crime Prevention, University of Wollongong, Australia, as well as adjunct professor of law and criminal justice, Flinders University, Adelaide, Australia.
+Andrew Goldsmith is a professor at Flinders University.
+He joined Flinders University for the first time in 1997 as Foundation Professor of Legal Studies.
+Between 2009 and 2012, he held the position of Executive Director, Centre for Transnational Crime Prevention, University of Wollongong.
+He re-joined Flinders in late 2012 to take up his current position.
 He has a longstanding research interest in police corruption, accountability and governance issues, and in transnational policing and counter-terrorism.
 He has undertaken consultancies and provided advice on a range of issues in these areas for agencies such as the Open Society Justice Initiative, the UNDP, the Commonwealth Human Rights Initiative, the Australian Federal Police, the Victorian Ombudsman and the Crime and Misconduct Commission, Queensland, Australia.
 He also has worked on police reform projects for the Turkish Ministry of Interior and the Office of the National Security Adviser, Colombia.
 Professor Goldsmith has degrees in law, criminology and sociology, and is a graduate of the University of Adelaide and Monash University in Australia, the University of Toronto, Canada and the London School of Economics, England.

 Leslie Holmes is professor of political science at the University of Melbourne in Australia, a recurrent visiting professor at both the Graduate School for Social Research in Warsaw, Poland and the University of Bologna in Italy.
 He is a fellow of the Academy of the Social Sciences in Australia.
-Prof. Holmes is the author of two major research monographs on corruption (most recently Rotten States?, Duke University Press, 2006) and editor of three other books on corruption.
-In addition, he has published more than thirty journal articles and book chapters on the topic.
+Prof. Holmes is the author of many books such as Police Corruption: Essential Readings, Rotten States?: Corruption, Post-Communism, and Neoliberalism, Corruption: A Very Short Introduction (Very Short Introductions), Communism: A Very Short Introduction (Very Short Introduction, Advanced Introduction to Organised Crime, Terrorism, Organised Crime and Corruption: Networks and Linkages, Trafficking and Human Rights: European and Asia-Pacific Perspectives, Politics in the Communist World.